Primary_Logo

 Make It Relatable

-We all had that teacher or professor that got drowned out because what they were saying made zero sense at the time.
+We all had that teacher or professor who got drowned out because what they were saying made zero sense at the time.
 This was probably because either the topic bored you or you had no real-life experience to connect it to.
-Your stakeholders are the same way, and while they have a vested interest in what you’re saying, providing them with tangible examples as to how the information relates to real-life will help keep them focused.
+Your stakeholders are the same way, and while they have a vested interest in what you’re saying, providing them with tangible examples as to how the information relates to real life will help keep them focused.

 Want to Access Top Employers?